Editor’s Note: This blog has been updated in 2022 to include current information.

 Arriving at the NY State Fair

 The time onboard passed by quickly and before I knew it, we arrived at the Fair, with an entrance adjacent to the train tracks.
 We sure appreciated the convenience of this unique stop!
-Our Amtrak ticket included Fair admission.
-A convenient shuttle stop nearby transported us to the main entrance.
+A helpful shuttle stop nearby transported us to the main entrance.

 The New York State Fair is the largest annual event in New York, regularly attracting over 1 million people in just 13 days.
 It has been recently deemed as the most affordable state fair in the country.
 The fair is incredibly accessible for anyone of any age.
 Admission tickets are set at the affordable price of only $3 and children 12 and under or over the age of 65 receive free admission.